- Many payers and practices use the broad term telehealth to describe services that are not done face-to-face with a patient

-The list of telehealth services was found in two places: CMS’s list of telehealth services and CPT’s list of CPT codes that could be reported via telehealth, in Appendix P of the CPT book.
+The list of telehealth services is found in two places: CMS’s list of telehealth services and CPT’s list of CPT codes that could be reported via telehealth, in Appendix P of the CPT book.
 Both CMS and CPT defined telehealth as using a real-time, interactive audio and video communication system.
 CPT defined modifier 95 as “synchronous telemedicine service rendered via a real-time audio and visual telecommunications system.”
-CMS and CPT were in agreement.
+CMS’s list includes HCPCS codes.

 And, prior to the public health emergency, Medicare only covered telehealth services in medically underserved areas, and required that the patient go to a local medical facility (originating site) to receive telehealth services.
 Telehealth from home wasn’t covered.
 That changed with a release of waivers in mid-March, and a new rule published 3/30/2020, making the changes retroactive to early March.